So You Think You Can Dance Australia season 1

 Season one of So You Think You Can Dance Australia, the Australian version of the American reality dance-off series So You Think You Can Dance, was hosted by Rogue Traders vocalist Natalie Bassingthwaighte, with Jason Coleman, Matt Lee and Bonnie Lythgoe acting as the judges.
 The series began airing on Sunday 3 February 2008 at 7.30 pm and continued on Sundays and Mondays until the final on 27 April 2008.
 Jack Chambers was the inaugural winner of So You Think You Can Dance Australia 2008 taking home $200,000.

 Chambers and fellow grand finalist Demi Sorono, who were paired as a couple from the first performance episode, became the third contestants in the show's run never to face elimination from being among the bottom six or bottom four contestants, became the third contestants to be in the grand finale, and became the first pair in the show's run never to face elimination from being among the bottom four contestants in the grand finale and became the second original couple who were the final two and the second season that the top four were never in the danger zone.

 Auditions

 From October to November 2007, auditions for contestants were held in Perth, Brisbane, Melbourne, Adelaide and Sydney.
 After being selected, through either an impressive initial audition or after a choreography workshop.

 Sydney Round

 the top 100 contestants spent a week in Sydney for more auditions, ultimately forming top 20, (both gender: 10 female contestants and 10 male contestants).
 A 600-seat arena was constructed in Sydney for the live shows.

 Several contestants later performed during the 2007 Australian Idol grand final, as well as Ten's New Year's Eve broadcast.

 The song played after each female contestants and male contestants elimination differs each week.

-Finals
+Studio Shows

 Top 20 Contestants

 From over 3000 contestants, 20 contestants (each gender: 10 females and 10 males) were chosen to compete in the elimination series, which began on 17 February 2008.